Our Significant Projects

 More information here

-The $6.2 million upgrade will transform the existing precinct located in the Ararat Town Hall – which houses the Ararat Regional Art Gallery and the Ararat Performing Arts Centre – into a modern focal point for the region’s art activities and exhibitions.
-The project will refurbish and expand the Victorian-era built Ararat Town Hall, including the award-winning 1978 extension overseen by renowned architect Graeme Gunn.
-The redevelopment will deliver greater and more flexible exhibition, performance and storage spaces, a facility capable of exhibiting the Gallery’s permanent collection which is currently mostly in storage, and an enhanced front entrance to improve access for people of all abilities.
+The $6.2 million upgrade has transformed the existing precinct located in the Ararat Town Hall – which houses the Ararat Regional Art Gallery and the Ararat Performing Arts Centre – into a modern focal point for the region’s art activities and exhibitions.
+The project refurbished and expanded the Victorian-era built Ararat Town Hall, including the award-winning 1978 extension overseen by renowned architect Graeme Gunn.
+The redevelopment is now set to deliver greater and more flexible exhibition, performance and storage spaces, a facility capable of exhibiting the Gallery’s permanent collection which was mostly in storage, and an enhanced front entrance improves access for people of all abilities.

 This report was comissioned by eight local government councils in western Victoria, and covers the area from Ararat to the South Australian border and from Yarriambiack in the north to Glenelg Shire in the south.
 The report deems a return to rail as not only feasible but vital for each community, their surrounding districts for more opportunity in jobs, education, health, friends, shopping and sport.
 The Report is based on extensive investigation, and many meetings with councillors, council officers, business leaders, educational and health services and residents in the region.